Unforeseen medical treatment

 Treatment & costs

 - To take advantage of your European Health Insurance Card, you must consult a doctor who has a contract with one of the Czech health insurance funds.
-You will be charged a small, standard fee of CZK 30.

 - Doctors will ask you to sign a "Potvrzeni o naroku" (certificate of entitlement), which they use to bill your treatment to the Czech public health insurance fund.